zoncaesaradmin/golang-service-skeleton/conf/README.md

 2. **Use make targets**: Prefer `make run-local` over direct binary execution
 3. **Keep secrets out of config files**: Use environment variables for passwords, API keys, etc.
 4. **Document changes**: Update this file when adding new configuration options
-5. **Test with defaults**: Ensure components work with the provided configurations
+5. **Test with defaults**: Ensure services work with the provided configurations
 6. **Validate environment variables**: Check that environment overrides work correctly